mattl/dbx/howto-painting-kalyshi.md

       <div class="panel-body">

     <img class="img-thumbnail img-responsive pull-left" src="/img/xtreme-promo-image-04.jpg" />
-    <li><strong>Basecoat:</strong> Jumpsuit Orange / Lava Orange</li>
+    <li><strong>Basecoat:</strong> Chaotic Red</li>
+    <li><strong>Layer:</strong> Dragon Red</li>
     <li><strong>Wash:</strong> Red Ink</li>
-    <li><strong>Highlight:</strong> Jumpsuit Orange & Skeleton Bone 50/50 mix</li>

-The convicts trousers can be painted with Jumpsuit Orange which is a part of the Army Painters Zombicide War Paints.
-Alternatively you could use Lava Orange but Jumpsuit Orange will give you a color similar to that seen on the example convicts.
-This should then be followed with a Red Ink wash to provide some definition.
-Finally a highlight should be applied to the raised edges of the trousers.
-The highlight I used was a 50/50 mix of Jumpsuit Orange and Skeleton Bone.
+    <li><strong>Highlight:</strong> Toxic Boils</li>

+The armor should be basecoated with Chaotic Red followed by a layer of Dragon Red.
+When applying this layer be sure to allow the Chaotic Red to show through in the recesses of the armor.
+With the first layer completed a wash of Red Tone Ink will help blend the shades together whilst also enhancing the depth of color.
+Finally a very thin highlight of Toxic Boils should be applied to corners and the upper sections of armor.

       </div>
     </div>